ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryDI/index.md

 [!code-csharp[Snippet](MyClassB.cs)]
 <br/>

-An application that deploys with its own localization provider, can include the library's internal localizations with **<i>IAssetBuilder</i>.AddLibraryAssetSources(*Assembly*)** which searches for **[AssetSources]** and adds them as *IAssetSource*s.
+Application that deploys with its localizer can include its depending libraries internal localizations with **<i>IAssetBuilder</i>.AddLibraryAssetSources(*Assembly*)** which searches for **[AssetSources]** and adds them as *IAssetSource*s.
 # [Snippet](#tab/snippet-1)
 [!code-csharp[Snippet](LibraryConsumer1.cs#Snippet)]